WILDFLOWER HOME PAGE SEARCH BY PLANT NAME BLUE/PURPLE FLOWERS YELLOW FLOWERS CONTACT US

 |

-Orthocarpus luteus (Owl-clover) Foothills,
+Orthocarpus luteus (Yellow Owl-Clover) Foothills,

 montane.
 Openings.

 Summer.
 Growing across most of the Western U.S. to the upper Midwest, Orthocarpus luteus is the most wide ranging Orthocarpus.
 It grows in sagebrush meadows and open Aspen/Gambel Oak/Ponderosa woodlands and is shown on this page in such a woodland with its close cousin, Orthocarpus purpureoalbus.
-The two were growing within a few feet of each other.
+The two often grow within a few feet of each other.
 Both plants are slender, with narrow, linear leaves and a terminal spike of strangely club-shaped flowers.
+Genetic research has shown that Orthocarpus belongs in the Broomrape Family (Orobanchaceae), not in the Snapdragon Family (Scrophulariaceae).
 Thomas Nuttall collected the first specimen of this strangely lovely plant "in humid situations on the plains of the Missouri, near Fort Mandan" in 1812 (as quoted in Intermountain Flora) and named it in his 1818 Genera of North America Plants.
 Nuttall called the genus "Orthocarpus" because of its straight ("ortho") fruit ("carpus").
 "Luteus" is Latin for "yellow". |

 |